jainam240101/doc-create/README.md

 * Redis
 * PostgreSQL

-### Prerequisites

-This is list of things that you need to use the software GoLang
-  Redis
-  PostgreSQL
-  JWT
-  ReactJS
-  NextJS

 ## Contributing

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.